Birth of Carlo Bugatti

-In late 1927, Bugatti unveiled a new model with a three-litre, eight-cylinder inline engine that superseded the two-litre Type 38 in the Bugatti line-up.
+In late 1927, Bugatti unveiled a new model with a three-liter, eight-cylinder inline engine that superseded the two-litre Type 38 in the Bugatti line-up.
 In addition to the standard bodyshells produced by the factory, the Type 44 was also offered with many special bodyshells produced by renowned bodyshell manufacturers.
 The Type 44 was Bugatti’s most successful eight-cylinder model ever.

 Fourth Targa Florio victory

-On 6 May 1928, the French racing driver Albert Divo won the 540-kilometre course in a time of seven hours and 21 minutes in his Bugatti 35B, ahead of Giuseppe Campari in an Alfa Romeo.
+On 6 May 1928, the French racing driver Albert Divo won the 540-kilometer course in a time of seven hours and 21 minutes in his Bugatti 35B, ahead of Giuseppe Campari in an Alfa Romeo.
 Bugattis also came in fourth and fifth place, with the famous drivers Louis Chiron and Elisabeth Junek from Czechoslovakia at the wheel.

 Fifth Targa Florio victory